Sendai Castle Ruins

 Detailed Information

-The Formation of Sendai Castle
+The Origins of Sendai Castle

-▶ When was it constructed?
+▶ When it was built

-▶ Why was this location chosen?
+▶ Why it was built here

-▶ Location and Area of Sendai Castle
+▶ Location and extent of Sendai Castle

 #Castle/Garden #Cultural assets/historic sites